praveen7512/CollegeAppProject/README.md

  ## MSIT App 📰

-🚀 ▪️  Newzy is a personalised news aggregator that organises and highlights what’s happening in the world so that you can discover more about the stories that matter to you.
+🚀 ▪️ The Msit College mobile app allows you to manage your studies, view current courses with details, register for exams, display

 ## ScreenShots 📷